guardian/support-service-lambdas/handlers/soft-opt-in-consent-setter/README.md

    Identity account, in which case no action is necessary.

-For all the above, after the underlying issue is resolved, the `Soft_Opt_in_Number_of_Attempts__c` fields needs to be reset to 0 for reach of the affected records.
-After that the lambda will pick up those record for processing again.
+For all the above, after the underlying issue is resolved, the `Soft_Opt_in_Number_of_Attempts__c` fields needs to be reset to 0 for each of the affected records.
+After that the lambda will pick up those records for processing again.